What are Delinquent Taxes and How Can They Affect You?

 What Can the IRS Do to Me?

 The IRS cannot force you into abject poverty, but there is a lot the IRS can do to coerce the fulfilment of your taxpayer obligations.
 First and foremost, any delinquent taxes give the IRS the right to apply penalties and interest on top of what is owed, usually in line with the nature of the debt.
+Understanding imputed income concept can be crucial when assessing your overall tax liability.
+This concept involves calculating income that isn’t directly received in cash but still counts toward your taxable earnings.
+Failing to comprehend how imputed income affects your financial picture can lead to unexpected obligations during tax season.

 There are separate penalties for late tax returns, late tax payments, incorrect information returns, inaccurate tax returns, erroneous claims for a tax refund or tax credit, penalties for a failure to deposit employment taxes, penalties for bounced checks, incorrect tax returns filed on someone else’s behalf (for tax preparers), underpayment of estimated taxes for self-employed individuals or corporate entities, and more.